What Is Accessibility and Why It's Important?

 If you’re just starting to explore accessibility, understanding it fully might be challenging, and that’s okay.
 Let me help clarify this with a library analogy.
 Just follow along with an open mind as I explain the concept.

-Are we ignoring the needs of 1.3 billion people?
+Are we ignoring the needs of 1.3 billion people with disabilities?

 Let me share some data from the WHO website.
 According to their statistics, approximately 1.3 billion people experience significant disability.
 This represents 16% of the global population, which equates to one in every six people.